-One of my worst moves of all-time was when I was moving to a new apartment right around the corner from where I was living.
-I thought it would be the easiest move EVER because it was just around the corner so I didn’t pack things as I should.
-I also drug the whole process out far too long by moving over the course of a few days, instead of just busting it out over a day or afternoon.
-So, needless to say, now I always pack like I’m moving across the country even if it’s just across town.
+One of my worst moves of all time was when I was moving to a new apartment right around the corner from where I was living.
+I thought it would be the easiest move EVER because it was just around the corner, so I didn’t pack things as I should have.
+I also drug the whole process out far too long by moving over the course of a few days instead of just busting it out over a day or afternoon.
+So, needless to say, now I always pack like I’m making a cross-country move, even if it’s just a new neighborhood across town.

 Bust it out.
 Get it done.

 Here are 19 Relocation Tips for a Long-Distance Move (or Across Town):

 If you are moving because of a new job, be sure to ask your new employer if they offer any type of relocation assistance to help you cover move costs and resettlement into a new place.
 Depending on the city, they may also offer a cost of living increase.
 You don’t want to leave any funds or help on the table.